 One of your add-ons might be the culprit.
-Try running Firefox in Troubleshoot Firefox issues using Safe Mode with all add-ons disabled.
+Try running Firefox in Diagnose Firefox issues using Troubleshoot Mode with all add-ons disabled.
 If that solves the problem, see Troubleshoot extensions, themes and hardware acceleration issues to solve common Firefox problems and possibly Troubleshoot issues with plugins like Flash or Java to fix common Firefox problemsFunda le mpendulo ngokuhambisana nalesi sihloko 👍 1

 All Replies (4)

 One of your add-ons might be the culprit.
-Try running Firefox in Troubleshoot Firefox issues using Safe Mode with all add-ons disabled.
+Try running Firefox in Diagnose Firefox issues using Troubleshoot Mode with all add-ons disabled.
 If that solves the problem, see Troubleshoot extensions, themes and hardware acceleration issues to solve common Firefox problems and possibly Troubleshoot issues with plugins like Flash or Java to fix common Firefox problems

 I had the cursor disappear except when it was moving, in Firefox under Windows XP.
 It resolved itself after I shut down Windows XP and rebooted, and then restarted Firefox.
 If you have not already done, so, try rebooting and restarting Firefox.
 That seems to be the simplest first step.